-- Maintain a standing invitations to all Special Procedure mandate-holders. - Promote a human rights-based approach in addressing technological advancements, in the fields of artificial intelligence, cybersecurity, and misinformation. - Ratify the Optional Protocol to the International Covenant on Economic, Social, and Cultural Rights with regards to complaints from individuals in cases of violations of the Covenant. - Continue mainstreaming gender in all State programmes and policies, through the implementation of the National Strategy for Gender Equality 2024- 2026, and adopt a national strategy specifically on the rights of LGBTIQ+ persons. - Continue to implement the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence, and promote rights of women. - Promote the rights of the child without discrimination, especially to the welfare of victimised children. - Provide a child-friendly justice system and implement alternative measures on detention. - Tackle discrimination against migrants by advancing respect and tolerance through education and social integration. - Protect the right to health by ensuring equal access to healthcare services for all.
+- Maintain a standing invitations to all Special Procedure mandate-holders. - Promote a human rights-based approach in addressing technological advancements, in the fields of artificial intelligence, cybersecurity, and misinformation. - Ratify the Optional Protocol to the International Covenant on Economic, Social, and Cultural Rights with regards to complaints from individuals in cases of violations of the Covenant. - Continue mainstreaming gender in all State programmes and policies, through the implementation of the National Strategy for Gender Equality 2024- 2026, and adopt a national strategy specifically on the rights of LGBTIQ+ persons. - Continue to implement the Council of Europe Convention on Preventing and Combating Violence against Women and Domestic Violence, and promote rights of women. - Promote the rights of the child without discrimination, especially to the welfare of victimised children. - Provide a child-friendly justice system and implement alternative measures on detention. - Tackle discrimination against migrants by advancing respect and tolerance through education and social integration. - Promote the women and peace and security agenda by implementing Security Council resolution 1325 Protect the right to health by ensuring equal access to healthcare services for all.
+Promote the women and peace and security agenda by implementing Security Council resolution 1325 (2000) at the national level by reviewing its third national action plan (2021-2023), and developing the fourth national action plan (2024-2027).